jpalepu/herm_ws/README.md

 - The simulation runs on Gazebo Harmonic (the new Gazebo, not Gazebo Classic)
 - On Jetson, the camera uses GStreamer because the Insta360 streams MJPEG and standard V4L2 drivers don't handle it well
 - RPLidar A2M12 needs 256000 baud rate, not the default 115200
+- BNO055 IMU uses I2C bus 7 on Jetson Orin Nano (may vary on other boards)

 ---